michael-paddle/prowler/README.md

 ## Description

-Tool based on AWS-CLI commands for AWS account security assessment and hardening, following guidelines of the [CIS Amazon Web Services Foundations Benchmark v1.2.0 - 05-23-2018](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)
+Tool based on AWS-CLI commands for AWS account security assessment and hardening.

 ## Features